CCURB FAQs

 Will projects that educate people about the harmful effects of some forms of reduction efforts be supported?

 Yes.
-Education as part of the project will be supported, but ONLY if the project will also result in a clear and significant greenhouse gas reductions.
+Education as part of the project will be supported, but ONLY if the project will also result in clear and significant greenhouse gas reductions.

 Would a project that involves getting people to pledge to take the bus for a certain period of time if they live and work in Providence apply to this grant program?